 The TMJ is a synovial articulation located between the mandibular condylar process and the temporal bone.
 Pathology to the TMJ can result in malocclusion of the teeth and is often cited as the cause of headaches, cervical muscle injury, and overall muscle weakness.1,2 Correction of the malocclusion with specially formed mouthpieces has been suggested to solve these problems.

 Movement at the TMJ is necessary for communication and the mastication of food.
-The superior temporal articulation, from anterior to posterior, consists of ...
+The superior temporal articulation, from anterior to posterior, consists of the articular ...